by Alexandra Osadkova24 June '19

-When talking about Abstract art, we usually think of something completely detached from the reality, chaotic and totally irrational.
-However, looking into the essence of this creative phenomenon, one can notice that, as a matter of fact, the very roots of Abstractionism are deeply connected with the surrounding existence.
+When talking about abstract art, we usually think of something completely detached from the reality, chaotic and irrational.
+However, looking into the essence of this creative phenomenon, one can notice that the very roots of Abstractionism are deeply connected with the surrounding existence.
 The material world starts tracing its images and patterns in our minds since the first moment we have opened our eyes.
-Composition, harmony, proportions, light, color, line, texture, mass, movement – all these are the elements of the ‘visual dictionary,’ composed by our physical sensations.
-Thus, the interaction with art objects is largely based on the ability to recognize the infinite manifestations of the material world in this or that image, even in the most abstract one.Abstract art doesn’t deny Life but transforms it into the ‘artistic reality,’ which is no less true and haptic then the reality itself.
+Composition, harmony, proportions, light, colour, line, texture, mass, movement – all these are the elements of the ‘visual dictionary,’ composed by our physical sensations.
+Thus, the interaction with art objects is largely based on the ability to recognise the infinite manifestations of the material world in this or that image, even in the most abstract one.Abstract art doesn’t deny Life but transforms it into the ‘artistic reality,’ which is no less true and haptic than the reality itself.

 Meet the artist - Gheorghe Virtosu

 Reading the titles of his canvases, one can be surprised with the variety of the subjects, as they embrace everything, from religion (both Christian and Islamic – Adam and Eve, Zainab bint Muhammad) to the prominent figures of the modernity and past (Winston Churchill, Henry VIII of England), and highly topical or permanent themes (Pride parade, The source of life).
 However, all these subjects are united with the atmosphere of tension and desire to reveal certain conflict – the ‘stress point,’ as they call it in Physics.

 Original abstract art